-Section 44.
-October as Children's Month - In keeping with the mandate of Presidential Proclamation No. 267 signed on Sept.
-30, 1993 declaring the month of October as national children's month, the Sangguniang Bayan of this Municipality through the committee on Women and Family shall conduct child-focused activities for the month promoting the rights and responsibilities of Filipino children as well as the obligations of the people and institutions responsible in ensuring the well-being Filipino children.
+Section 22.
+November as Children's Month.
+Pursuant to Republic Act No. 10661 which declares November as national children's month, the local councils for the welfare of children shall conduct child- focused activities for the month promoting the rights and responsibilities of Filipino children as well as the obligations of the people and institutions responsible in ensuring the well-being Filipino children.